Vasco-jofra/Vasco-jofra.github.io/_articles/2020-10-02-codeql-kernel.md

 If we run `from KmallocFunction kf select kf` we get: `krealloc`, `kvcalloc`, `kvmalloc`, `kvzalloc`, `kzalloc`, `kcalloc`, `kmalloc`, `krealloc`.
 That looks good.

-Now we get all places where this functions are called:
+Now we get all places where these functions are called:
 ```ql
 class KmallocFunctionCall extends FunctionCall {
   KmallocFunctionCall() { this.getTarget() instanceof KmallocFunction }